Christmas and Marriage meet

 LOVE is key in all of this.
 That’s been the core consideration in this three-part series as we’ve explored the question, ‘Can you LOVE me like this?’

-And we’ve seen how loving one another in particular ways, meeting the needs of our spouse, deepens our marital oneness.
+And we’ve seen how loving one another in particular ways in meeting the specific identifiable, spoken needs of our spouse, deepens our marital oneness.

-Because even when we love each other well… when we continuously learn and grow to do this in creative new ways, we cannot fill the full and complete need for love in our spouse, nor in turn, can we expect it from them.
-The fulfillment of our need to be loved is greater than what’s possible merely from one another, humanly speaking.
+Because even when we are working at loving each other well, we cannot fill the full and complete need for love in our spouse, nor in turn, can we expect it from them.
+The fulfillment of our need to be loved is greater than what’s possible from a merely human capacity.

 That means we would need to look outside of ourselves.
 Beyond ourselves.
 Perhaps beyond this world.

-We cannot even love others unless we’ve been loved first.
+We cannot even love others well, unless we understand we’ve been loved first.

 Looking to the Source

-Let me share with you a source of love you may or may not have heard of or considered.
-But it’s powerful and takes a lot of stress out of loving one another in any relationship, most particularly in marriage where you live in very close proximity to one another.
+Have you ever considered that there is a source of love outside of ourselves?
+Please hear me out.
+It’s powerful and takes a lot of stress out of loving one another in any relationship, most particularly in marriage where you live in very close proximity to one another.

-There is a simple statement in the Bible that says, ‘God is Love’.
+There is a simple statement in the Bible that says, more than once, ‘God is Love’.
 What a profound acknowledgement.
 God not only acts in love, or demonstrates love, but He is the essence of love.
 His very being is love.
 He is the source of love.
+Let that sink in.

 And what kind of love do we know of from God?
 How did He demonstrate love?
 What do we experience?

 Originally God made the world and everything in it very good.
 Lovingly He created all things including the first man and woman in the first marriage we know of.
-They were given authority over it all, to enjoy this created world together.
-But in rebellion to the God who made them, wanting to be like God themselves, they disobeyed one simple command and ushered the whole world into a state of misery and brokenness, and caused a curse of sin to fall on them.
-Sin entered in.
+They were given authority over all things, to enjoy this created world together.
+But eventually, in rebellion to the very God who made them, wanting to be like God themselves, they disobeyed Him and ushered the whole world into a state of misery and brokenness.
+Sin and its curse entered in and our relational capacity to love well, died.

-But God, in His love and grace, did not leave things in hopelessness.
-For God so loved the world that a promise was made that in history and time, a Saviour would be sent to redeem that which was lost in sin and misery.
-In Love, operating out of His very essence, God demonstrated His love in that ‘He sent His only Son (Jesus) into the world, so that we might live through Him.’
+But God, in His love and grace, did not leave things in this hopelessness.
+For God so loved the world that, as promised, in history and time, He sent a Saviour to redeem this world lost in sin and misery.
+In love He redeemed love and made it possible for us to love again.
+Operating out of His very essence, God demonstrated His love in that ‘He sent His only Son (Jesus) into the world, so that we might live through Him.’

-The whole story of Christmas is remembering how God loved us so much that He did not want to leave us in a state of brokenness and hopelessness, but sent His only Son, Jesus, to be born in the likeness of a man, to live and experience this world, and to die on a cross to take away the sins of all who would believe in Him and begin the process of restoration.
-He arose again by Holy Spirit power and gives us freely of this same Spirit so that we can once again move towards loving one another in a deeper and more meaningful way, being born of God into a new life here and now already, experiencing Him working in us… imitating God’s love as He so graciously demonstrated to us.
+The whole story of Christmas is remembering how God loved us so much that He did not want to leave us in a state of brokenness and hopelessness.
+Instead, He sent His only Son, Jesus, to be born in the likeness of a man, to live and experience this suffering world, and to die on a cross to take away the sins of all who would believe in Him.
+Restoration initiated.
+And He arose again by Holy Spirit power and gives us freely of that same Spirit so that we can once again move towards loving one another well in a deeper and more meaningful way.
+This is what it means to be born of God.
+We experience His working in us new life and love here and now… thus imitating God’s love as He so graciously demonstrated to us.

 Husbands, there comes a tall order for us in the Bible to love our wives in the same way ‘as Jesus loved His bride (metaphorical language referring to His people) …giving Himself up for her’.
 Sacrificial love on display!